-- 3.1.11 Foreign passenger and cargo operators provide scheduled and non-scheduled services to and from Bhutan. - 3.1.12 In accordance with the commitments of Bhutan as an ICAO contracting State, the BCAA implements a ramp inspection programme for foreign airlines. - 3.1.13 This oversight is carried out following the oversight manual of the BCAA.
+- 3.1.11 Foreign passenger and cargo operators provide scheduled and non-scheduled services to and from Bhutan. - 3.1.12 In accordance with the commitments of Bhutan as an ICAO contracting State, the BCAA implements a ramp inspection programme for foreign airlines. - 3.1.13 Oversight activities also extend to foreign-approved maintenance organizations, foreign maintenance training organizations, and approved training organizations. - 3.1.14 This oversight is carried out following the oversight manual of the BCAA.